Gaslighting That Wounds

 Narcissists and addicts use this tactic because it works like a charm.
-Its a very simple strategy that makes the other person appear to be the perpetrator instead of the victim that they truly are.
+It’s a very simple strategy that makes the other person appear to be the perpetrator instead of the victim that they truly are.
 It works well for a lot of reasons…

-Narcissists and addicts use this to keep you hanging on to make you believe that they are the victim.
-It’s almost impossible to detect when its been done to you because it is perpetrated on you in such a casual way and usually over long periods of time.
+Narcissists and addicts use this to keep you hanging on.
+It’s almost impossible to detect when it’s been done to you because it is preformed in such a casual way and usually over long periods.
 The only way you would know how to protect yourself from it is to already be aware of its inner workings.

-They will usually respond to your pointing out their behavior by telling you that you must be imagining things.
+They will usually respond to you pointing out their behavior by telling you that you must be imagining things.
 They want to make you believe that you must be trying to pin something on them.
-It must be you that is trying to get them, for some unknown reason.
-Which is a subtle tactic to make you believe that you have a paranoia problem.
-Or they will say something like “I can’t believe you would think that I would do something like that!”
+The goal of this subtle tactic is to make you believe that you have a paranoia problem, by making remarks like “I can’t believe you would think that I would do something like that!”

 This reversal is so shocking that it usually leaves you dumbfounded.
-Feeling like “what the hell just happened.”
-You will probably say some thing like this to yourself, ‘I need to sit down and think about this for a while, how did I get blamed again?
-It all happened so fast!?!?!’
+Thinking something like: “what the hell just happened?” or “I need to sit down and think about this for a while.
+How did I get blamed again?
+It all happened so fast!”

-The final stage is that you are now, seemingly, of your own volition crowned the offender.
-The perpetrator is no longer the perpetrator you are.
-The DARVO strategy is complete when you feel compelled to console the perpetrator for insulting them or mistrusting them in the first place and if you don’t relent then you know there will be an even greater attack on you, so you concede.
-The journey has left you befuddled, astounded and on the opposite side of the issue than when you started.
+The final stage is that you are now, seemingly of your own volition, crowned the offender.
+The perpetrator is no longer the perpetrator.
+You are.
+The DARVO strategy is complete when you feel compelled to console the perpetrator for insulting them or mistrusting them in the first place and if you don’t relent, then you know there will be an even greater attack on you, so you concede.
+The journey has left you befuddled, astounded, and on the opposite side of the issue than when you started.

-This shifting of focus from the addicts behavior to the victims is a classic narcissistic tactic and it is devastating for partners.
+Shifting focus from the addicts’ behavior to the victims’ is a classic narcissistic tactic and it is devastating for partners.
 There are practically no words to describe how demeaning and cruel this can feel when someone you love so much doesn’t value your experience and disrespects you.